weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 For `text2vec-palm`, you can set the vectorizer model and vectorizer behavior.

-Set the vectorizer model using parameters (TODO-confirm parameter names) in the `moduleConfig` section of your schema:
+Set the vectorizer model using parameters in the `moduleConfig` section of your schema:

 ```json
 {